dy/emmy/README.md

 [![browser support](https://ci.testling.com/dfcreative/emmy.png)
 ](https://ci.testling.com/dfcreative/emmy)

-Emits an event which everyone knows about.
-Tries to use target event system: jQuery, DOM events, Backbone or any other EventEmitter interface, if implemented.
-If is not - uses own events.<br/>
+Emmy is an EventEmitter which first tries to use target event system - jQuery, DOM events, Backbone or other EventEmitter interface, if implemented, ond only then uses own events.
-Provides an EventEmitter interface.

-You also might be interesting in more comprehensive events notation, give a glance at [ENot — event notation system](https://github.com/dfcreative/enot).

 ## Use